 PHP-FPM is a FastCGI Process manager for PHP and takes care of running the requests which are sent to the Webserver.

 Server-side Scripting Language: PHP

-Every request is passed from PHP-FPM to PHP and is executed there. amazee.io supports PHP 5.6 and PHP 7.0.
+Every request is passed from PHP-FPM to PHP and is executed there. amazee.io supports PHP 5.6, PHP 7.0 and 7.1.

 MariaDB is a community-developed fork of the well-known MySQL database system.
 It's intended to be a drop-in replacement for MySQL.
 It comes with a couple of performance enhancements and new storage engines such as XtraDB.